 Coordinate verification testing on qualified products as needed

-For Japan we can offer you a short termed tentative offer based upon a submitted Datasheet of the device: firstname.lastname@example.org
+We can offer you a short-termed tentative offer based on a Datasheet of the device: email@example.com

 Marking of Certification Logo or Number Required?